bergercookie/asm-lsp/README.md

 ### [OPTIONAL] Configure via `.asm-lsp.toml`

-Add a `.asm-lsp.toml` file like the following to your project's root directory and/or `~/.config/asm-lsp/` (project configs will override global configs) to selectively target specific assemblers and/or instruction sets.
-Omitting an item from the configuration file is equivalent to setting it to `false`.
+Add a `.asm-lsp.toml` file like the following to your project's root directory and/or `~/.config/asm-lsp/` (project configs will override global configs).
+This file will cause to selectively target specific assemblers and instruction sets, and/or alter the way it issues diagnostics.
+Omitting an item from the `assemblers` or `instruction_sets` section is equivalent to setting it to `false`.

 ```toml
 version = "0.1"